Honky Tonk Heroes: Release and critical reception

 The Chicago Tribune opened its review by discussing Jennings's recent performances at The Troubadour and the Shower of Stars Concert, and his change of looks.
 The publication remarked that the singer appeared "raising his country consciousness but good: longish straggly hair, beginnings of a beard, black leather, laid back".
 For the reviewer Honky Tonk Heroes signified a "testimony to Jennings' directional attitude", as she considered the album "a pretty powerful example of both the old and 'new' Waylon", as the reviewers noted the change of looks reflected on the cover and the "music typical of the 'old' talent".
 Jennings was considered to be a "strong, vaguely sensitive singer " with a style "capable of crossing country lines to find wider acceptance".
 The piece opined that Shaver "deserves more recognition that he's so far received".
 It called his songs "simple, sometimes reminiscent of Mickey Newbury's in their gentle regret or dont-give-a-damn exuberance", as the review concluded that "They are songs of contemporary cowboys looking for a freedom they're never going to find".

-For the Austin American-Statesman reviewer Townsend Miller deemed the album a combination of his "favorite singer" in Jennings and the what he previously considered the "album of the year" on Shaver's release Old Five and Dimers Like Me.
+For the Austin American-Statesman, reviewer Townsend Miller deemed the album a combination of his "favorite singer" in Jennings and the what he previously considered the "album of the year" on Shaver's release Old Five and Dimers Like Me.
 The reviewer recommended the readers to purchase both albums.
 El Paso Times opined that Honky Tonk Heroes "holds some of the best poetic humor and downright country sounds".
 The Baltimore Sun declared it "country music at its best".
 For The Kansas City Star, it offered "straight C&W minus the show biz pretension".
 The review called the songs "dusty, gritty and above all, honest", as it concluded that they were "like that first beer after a long day in the saddle".

+Legacy

-LegacyHonky Tonk Heroes helped add to the "outlaw" image of Jennings, and the album is considered an important piece in the development of the outlaw subgenre in country music.
-Shaver, who was regarded as a major contributor to the subgenre considered that the album was "the touchstone of the Outlaw movement".
+Honky Tonk Heroes added to the "outlaw" image of Jennings, and the album is considered important in the development of the outlaw subgenre in country music.
+Shaver, who was regarded as a major contributor to the subgenre, considered the album "the touchstone of the Outlaw movement".

 The album was reissued on CD in 1994 by RCA Records.
-Buddah Records released an issue on CD in 1999, while RCA records later reissued the album on LP, CD and digital download through Fat Possum Records in 2013.
+Buddah Records reissued it on CD in 1999, while RCA records later reissued the album on LP, CD and digital download through Fat Possum Records in 2013.